Tag Archives: Training

 Read more

-Roosevelt MATD Selected as a Best Masters Program in Training in 2021!
+Roosevelt MATD Selected as a Best Masters Program in Training!

 According to Great Business Schools, the Master of Arts in Training at Roosevelt is among the top 25 graduate programs in our field.
 This independent organization ranks business programs without solicitation from institutions.
 The MATD was the only program titled “Training and Development,” and the only one mapped to the ATD Competency Model.
 We are pleased that this external review